-Devon Ruby beef, mutton and lamb boxes will be available for delivery this autumn, and we are taking orders for these now (you won’t be invoiced until nearer to delivery).
+Devon Ruby beef, mutton and lamb boxes will be available for delivery this autumn and Berkshire pork, gammon & bacon boxes will be delivered in November.
 To place an order please contact us.
 You won't be invoiced until closer to delivery time.

 If you would like to go on our meat mailing list please get in touch.

 Utility Aylesbury duck hatching eggs

 Our Aylesbury ducks are reared for both meat and eggs; after years of duck keeping, a duck egg is now far preferred to those of the hen for their taste, not just through sheer greediness for their superior size.
 Our Aylesbury hatching eggs are available from February through into July, and are from a flock of very active and large, unrelated drakes and ducks.
 The Aylesbury is a fabulous meat breed, with a dressed weight of 6-8lbs, and they aren’t slack in the egg department either, producing an egg a day throughout the laying season; the eggs are very large and creamy white.
 These are the Jemima Puddleducks of the waterfowl world.